 Hierarchically hyperbolic spaces and groups were introduced by Behrstock--Hagen--Sisto \cite{behrstockhagensisto:hierarchically:1} with the aim of providing a common framework for studying mapping class groups and cubical groups.
 The motivating observation was that several of the tools and techniques introduced by Masur--Minsky to study the mapping class group can be applied to (the majority of) groups acting on CAT(0) cube complexes.

 This common framework not only allows one to prove results about many groups at once, but also gives a way to transfer techniques from one setting across to others.
-For example, in \cite{huang:top}, Huang proves that every $n$--quasiflat in an $n$--dimensional CAT(0) cube complex is at finite Hausdorff distance from a finite union of $n$--dimensional orthants.
-Using this, Behrstock--Hagen--Sisto prove a similar result for a large class of hierarchically hyperbolic spaces \cite{behrstockhagensisto:quasiflats}.
-From this they are able to deduce quasiisometric rigidity for mapping class groups, which was originally established by Behrstock--Kleiner--Minsky--Mosher \cite{behrstockkleinerminskymosher:geometry}.
+For example, Behrstock--Hagen--Sisto \cite{behrstockhagensisto:quasiflats} proved a hierarchical version of a result of Huang \cite{huang:top} for CAT(0) cube complexes, which enabled them to deduce Farb's quasiflat conjecture for mapping class groups.
+Similarly, work of Bowditch on median spaces \cite{bowditch:median} has been adapted to the hierarchical setting to show that mapping class groups are semihyperbolic \cite{haettelhodapetyt:coarse}.
+In the other direction, uniform exponential growth is well understood for mapping class groups \cite{andersonaramayonashackleton:uniformly,mangahas:uniform}, whereas for cubical groups, this was only the case in low dimensions \cite{karsageev:uniform, guptajankiewiczng:groups} until the work of \cite{abbottngsprianoguptapetyt:hierarchically} in the setting of hierarchical hyperbolicity.